Today i’m going take you though my ultimate guide to amazon product packaging and product inserts.

 What Will This Article Cover?

-Firstly i’ll run through a lot of the stuff you need to know about packaging.
+In this blog post, I’ll run through a lot of the stuff you need to know about packaging.

 We will cover a lot of the basics along with amazon’s requirements.

 Then i’ll go on to show you how i use my product packaging to do the following:

 - Improve the customer experience and increase levels of positive reviews

 - Increase the click through rate on my amazon listings